Eustoquio Díaz Vélez: The May Revolution

-Upper Perú Campaign
+Upper Peru Campaign

-He was part of the Army of the North (Spanish: Ejército del Norte) that the Board of Buenos Aires had sent to military aid the Intendencias of the Upper Perú and participated in the defeated of Cotagaita.
-Weeks later, on November 7, 1810, he fought in the Battle of Suipacha, first win rioplatenses revolutionary arms, which allowed the rise of the cities of Potosí, Chuquisaca and La Paz, opening the patriots all the Upper Perú.
+He was part of the Army of the North (Spanish: Ejército del Norte) that the Board of Buenos Aires had sent to military aid the Intendencias of the Upper Peru and participated in the defeated of Cotagaita.
+Weeks later, on November 7, 1810, he fought in the Battle of Suipacha, first win rioplatenses revolutionary arms, which allowed the rise of the cities of Potosí, Chuquisaca and La Paz, opening the patriots all the Upper Peru.
 By order of the Board representative, Juan José Castelli, Díaz Vélez complied with the execution in the main square of Potosí of the royalist authorities Vicente Nieto the governor of Chuquisaca, Francisco de Paula Sanz the governor of Potosí, and José de Córdoba and Rojas Major General defeated in Suipacha on December 15, 1810.
 He was promoted to colonel.

 He was part of the Army of the North and was part of the troops that were beaten off by the royalists at Cotagaita.
 He was later promoted to the rank of colonel.

 Castelli signed an armistice with the Spanish commander José Manuel de Goyeneche, but subsequent events showed that neither of them intended to abide by it.
 Díaz Vélez and Juan José Viamonte, commanding their regiments, were sent as advance parties toward the border.
 When the bulk of the royalist army launched a massive attack in the Battle of Huaqui, on 19 June 1811, both regiments were almost destroyed without being able to receive help or to assist the rest of the army.
 Despite the defeat the government recognized him with the title of "bravo" ("brave", in English) because of the value shown on the battlefield.

 Mr. Díaz Vélez exit without troop running any horse in the front and goes to the rear to the left of the line of battle ...

 The battle was a disaster for the United Provinces' army and, lacking any support, groups of soldiers crossed the Altiplano as they could, fleeing to Humahuaca.

 Díaz Vélez, in a letter sent to the revolutionary authorities in Buenos Aires regarding the causes and responsibilities Huaqui's defeat, dated August 29, 1811, held that anything they did not get the Jujuy forces forward ever would Perú.
 He complained of the ignorance and unpatriotic Upper Peruvian peoples and stated that those provinces were possessed of selfishness and servile spirit they had inherited from their elders.
-Díaz Vélez warned in mid -1811- the difficulty that the "bottom" provinces would have to spread the revolutionary ideas making their way through the Upper Perú.
+Díaz Vélez warned in mid -1811- the difficulty that the "bottom" provinces would have to spread the revolutionary ideas making their way through the Upper Peru.